swiftlang/swift-evolution/README.md

   speed of compile times and incremental builds, improving the performance of the generated code, improving the precision of error and warning messages, etc.

-One of the reasons that stability is important is that Swift 3 also enables broad scale adoption across multiple platforms, including significant functionality in the [Swift core libraries](https://swift.org/core-libraries/) (Foundation, libdispatch, XCTest, etc).
+One of the reasons that stability is important is that *portability* to non-Apple systems is also a strong goal of Swift 3.
+This release enables broad scale adoption across multiple platforms, including significant functionality in the [Swift core libraries](https://swift.org/core-libraries/) (Foundation, libdispatch, XCTest, etc).
 A useful Linux/x86 port is